Local volumes, equisingularity, and generalized smoothability: Introduction

 Let $f$ be a function on $X$ of constant rank off $Y$.
 The relative form of Whitney conditions, called the $W_f$ condition, is defined in the same way as the Whitney condition for the pair $(X-Y,Y)$ by replacing the tangent hyperplanes that contain $T_{x_i}X$ by tangent hyperplanes that contain the tangent space $T_{x_i}f^{-1}fx_{i}$ to the level surface $f^{-1}fx_{i}$, where each $x_i$ is a smooth point of $f^{-1}fx_{i}$.

 Denote by $X_y$ the fiber of a transverse projection to $Y$ and set $f_y:=f|X_y$.
-Then the Thom-Mather second isotopy lemma yields the following result: If $W_f$ holds, then there exists a homeomorphism $q$ from $X_0 \times Y$ onto $X$ such that $fq = f_0 \times 1_Y$.
+Then the Thom-Mather second isotopy lemma yields the following result: if $W_f$ holds, then there exists an ambient homeomorphism $q$ from $X_0 \times Y$ onto $X$ such that $fq = f_0 \times 1_Y$.
 Hence, for all $y \in Y$ close enough to $0$ the pairs $X_y,f_y$ are topologically the same.

 Our goal is to find numerical invariants depending on the fibers $X_y,f_y$ and use the LVF to show that their constancy across $Y$ is equivalent to $W_f$.
 As $W_f$ involves limits of tangent hyperplanes and secant lines, it's natural to expect that the invariants should be defined in terms of conormal spaces.
-Define the {\it conormal variety} $C(X,f)$ (see Sct.\ \ref{Whitney, Jacobian}) relative to $f$ as the closure in $X \times \mathbb{P}^{n+k-1}$ of the set of pairs $(x,H)$ such that $x$ is a smooth point of the level set $f^{-1}fx$ and $H$ is a tangent hyperplane to $f^{-1}fx$.
+Define the {\it conormal space} $C(X,f)$ (see Sct.\ \ref{Whitney, Jacobian}) relative to $f$ as the closure in $X \times \check{\mathbb{P}}^{n+k-1}$ of the set of pairs $(x,H)$ such that $x$ is a smooth point of the level set $f^{-1}fx$ and $H$ is a tangent hyperplane to $f^{-1}fx$.
 Let $c_{X,f} \colon C(X,f) \rightarrow X$ be structure morphism.
 Consider the blowup of $C(X,f)$ with center $c_{X,f}^{-1}(Y)$.
 Teissier shows that $W_f$ holds at $0$ if and only if the exceptional divisor of the blowup does not have vertical components of top dimension.
 To control the presence of vertical components with invariants depending on the fibers $X_y,f_y$ one needs to replace $C(X,f)$ with its relative version.
-Define the {\it relative conormal variety} $C_{\mathrm{rel}}(X,f)$ of $X$ relative to $h: X \rightarrow Y$ in the same way but this time requiring that $H$ contains a parallel to $Y$.
+Define the {\it relative conormal space} $C_{\mathrm{rel}}(X,f)$ of $X$ relative to $h: X \rightarrow Y$ in the same way but this time requiring that $H$ contains a parallel to $Y$.
 This replacement is achieved by Teissier's Principle of Specialization of Integral Dependence.